mhmatthall/matttest4dte/README.md

     // ExampleComponent.module.scss
     @use "@/styles/m3";

-    // For typography
+    // Using a typography token
     .label {
       @include m3.body-small;
       display: flex;
       align-items: center;
     }

-    // For elevation
+    // Using an elevation token
     .container-elevated {
       background: theme.$surface-container-low;
     }
     ```
   - Using material symbols for iconography:
     ``` scss
-    // In ExampleComponent.module.scss
+    // ExampleComponent.module.scss
-    @import "material-symbols";

-    // Wrapper selector
-    .symbol {
+    @use "@/styles/theme";
+    @import "material-symbols"; // this import is all you need for material symbols to work

+    // We'll use a wrapper element for more control of styling the symbol
+    // (you don't need a wrapper element, but it's recommended) .symbol {
       display: flex;
       justify-content: center;